 Piece produced by the University of Sao Paulo where I explain the link between Amazon deforestation and precipitation in South America.
 (8min)

-Short video produced at Harvard where my colleague Scot Martin explains the GoAmazon project.
+Short video produced at Harvard where Dr. Scot Martin explains the GoAmazon project.
 (3min)

-Our research at the Amazon forest without the support of LBA.
+Our research at the Amazon forest depends 100% on the support of LBA (Large Scale Biosphere Atmosphere Experiment).
 What do they do?
 Watch this video.
 (9min)